 This experience made me decide that I wanted to train to become a Reiki Practitioner myself, so that I could enjoy Reiki whenever I wanted, and also help my family and our dogs and cat.

-The next part of my Reiki journey began in November 2017 when I started my apprenticeship for Master Teacher, this is something that I am doing later this year.
+The next part of my Reiki journey began in November 2017 when I started my apprenticeship for Master Teacher.
 Once I have completed this I will be able to attune and train other people to use Reiki, and I am really looking forward to helping others begin their own Reiki journey.

 My aim as a practitioner is to help you begin to heal yourself, so that you can have balance within your body and mind, allowing you to feel relaxed and peaceful.
 Many people who enjoy Reiki frequently find their overall state of mind is more positive and they are able to live in that 'now' moment more often, rather than continually worrying and thinking about the past and the future.

 Reiki as defined by the Oxford English Dictionary is: "A healing technique based on the principle that the therapist can channel energy into the patient by means of touch, to activate the natural healing processes of the patient's body and restore physical and emotional well-being"